 What to Eat When You Have Heartburn

-In this article, we want to share what to eat when you have heartburn.
+In this article, we want to discuss advice about what to eat when you have heartburn.

 What causes stomach acid?

 Heartburn, sometimes called pyrosis by doctors, is a feeling of burning or pain in your esophagus.
 It primarily happens in the lower areas near your stomach.
 Heartburn is brought on by the regurgitation of gastric acid.